Category: State Park

 We took advantage of the fire pit and had roasted hot dogs and s’mores several nights.
 You might be surprised to know that most of the RV Parks we go to don’t have a fire pit and don’t allow fires at the campsites.
 So…we indulged and took advantage of the fire pit while we stayed at Babcock State Park!

-Ok…so…this isn’t the best picture, but these purple flowering trees were thrown in all over the place along rivers, railroads, and roads.
+Flower report!
+The dogwood trees were everywhere and in full bloom!!
+I thought the blooms & butterfly in the tree in the bottom right picture with its delicate pink blooms on it were so pretty!
+These purple flowering trees you can see in the bottom left picture were growing all along rivers, railroads, and roads.
 We were told by a Ranger that they came over on trains from China.
 She also told us the name of the tree, but for the life of me I can’t remember.
 They were super pretty though!

 See y’all down the road!